Google Analytics Tools: In-depth View

 - Campaigns: Mainly concerned about Google Adword Campaign

 - Keywords: It will categorize the keywords which user is typing and finding your website.
 It could be either via organic or Paid

 - Cost Analysis: It compares cost you invested with the revenue you generated.
 In short, it will help you to calculate ROI (Return On Investment)

-N. Google Adwords: Google AdWords is an excellent place to be if you have an AdWords campaign going on and you can link your AdWords account to your analytics account and get plenty of information on how your campaign is doing and licking your AdWords can your analytics to each other is highly recommended, because it allows you to view your AdWords click and cost data alongside your analytics site engagement data
+Google AdWords is an excellent place to be if you have an AdWords campaign going on and you can link your AdWords account to your analytics account and get plenty of information on how your campaign is doing and licking your AdWords can your analytics to each other is highly recommended, because it allows you to view your AdWords click and cost data alongside your analytics site engagement data

 - Campaigns: Link your analytics with AdWords to check how your campaign is progressing.
-You can monitor and change match search query, keywords, clicks, and other information.
+You can monitor and change the match search query, keywords, clicks, and other information.

 - Adwords Keywords: You can check which keyword is getting you more traffic.
 You can refine other keywords accordingly to get maximum clicks